numat/productivity/README.md

 $ productivity the-plc-ip-address path/to/tags.csv
 ```

-Set values on the PLC from the command line using the --set flag with a string of valid
-YAML with the tags to update and desired values.
+Use --set to set values on the PLC:
 ```
 $ productivity the-plc-ip-address path/to/tags.csv -s "{int_test: 4, float_test: 4.45, string_test: foo}"
 ```
+The --set parameter takes [YAML](https://learnxinyminutes.com/docs/yaml/), a simple data format that allows you to easily set multiple tags at once.

 See `productivity --help` for more.